How to Take Kindle Fire Pictures & Videos

 Heart Icon

-Actually, she was very happy to have her picture taken... until I put her in the bouncer.
+Actually, she was very happy having her picture taken until I put her in the bouncer.
 She did NOT want to be in there.
-Poor little thing!
-It was nap time anyway, so this was the cue that she was ready for her mid-day snooze.
+Poor thing!
+It was nap time anyway, so she was really ready for her mid-day snooze.
+(She's a screamer, if you couldn't tell.)

 Video Time!

 To take a video, tap the video icon at the top left.
-This is another great reason to use this method to access the camera app, as some of the other apps don't have the video option.
+This is another great reason to use these methods to access the camera app, as some of the other apps don't have the video option.

 There's a simple zoom bar right on the screen, that's easy to use, as well as a panoramic camera option to the left of the camera icon.
 I wasn't too successful in my brief attempt to figure it out, perhaps you'll have more luck/patience.